JasmineOuO/MeaningfulNonsense/src/pages/blog/21-03-2019-puppets-without-strings.md

 I wonder if he ever stumbled upon just _one_ special person, someone that made him question everything he had ever instilled into himself.
 Or perhaps, he never did.
 Maybe there was never a shred of doubt and he had truly taken those words of his to the grave.

 Five years later, these lingering thoughts were gradually swept away.
-Yet as I stand here in the sand, with the mixture of salt and sand blowing freely against by cheeks, they were once again fluttering breathlessly around my head.
+Yet as I stand here in the sand, with the mixture of salt and sand blowing freely against by cheeks, they were once against fluttering breathlessly around my head.

 Before my eyes, this unreadable person seemingly had the power to shatter my perspective, everything I once believed from my dad was beginning to wither and crack with shuddering confusion and flickering admiration.